fsfe/reuse-docs/faq.md

 falsely be detected as copyright or license statements, you can wrap it within the two comments `REUSE-IgnoreStart` and `REUSE-IgnoreEnd`.

-Please note that this MUST NOT be used to ignore valid copyright and licensing information by yourself or a third party.
-The ignore blocks MUST only be used for marking blocks that may trigger false-positive detections and errors.
+Please note that this must not be used to ignore valid copyright and licensing information by yourself or a third party.
+The ignore blocks must only be used for marking blocks that may trigger false-positive detections and errors.

 An example for a file that contains commands or documentation that confuse the